JelF/rjson/README.md

 ## String

-There are controll sequenence prefixes, allowed at start of string, to describe it's ruby type
+There are control sequence prefixes, allowed at start of string, to describe it's ruby type

 `"foo"` is a string `"foo"`